Evolutionary Algorithms Are Significantly More Robust to Noise When They Ignore It: Preliminaries

 In this paper we consider optimization of \leadingones under prior noise.
 This means that each time we evaluate the \lo value of some bit string $x$, this bit string is first affected by some stochastic operator $N$.
 We call this operator \emph{noise}.
 Hence, instead of receiving the true value $\lo(x)$ we get $\lo(N(x))$.
 We consider the following two noise models.

-\textbf{One-bit noise.} In this noise model with probability $q$ (which is called the \emph{noise rate}) operator $N(x)$ returns a bit string which is different from $x$ in exactly one bit, which is chosen uniformly at random (u.a.r. for brevity).
+\textbf{One-bit noise.} In this noise model with probability $q$ (which is called the \emph{noise rate}) operator $N(x)$ returns a bit string which is different from $x$ in exactly one bit, which is chosen uniformly at random.
 With probability $1 - q$ operator $N(x)$ returns an exact copy of $x$.

 \textbf{Bitwise noise.} In this noise model with \emph{noise rate} $\frac{q}{n}$, operator $N(x)$ flips each bit in $x$ with probability $\frac{q}{n}$ independently from other bits, and returns the resulting bit string.
 We note that the definition of noise rate is different from the one-bit noise, however in both models the expected number of bits flipped by the noise is equal to $q$.
-Also, bitwise noise occurs with probability $1 - (1 - \frac{q}{n})^n = \Theta(\min(1, q))$ (see, e.g., eq.~(1) in~\cite{Sudholt21}).
+Also, bitwise noise occurs with probability $1 - (1 - \frac{q}{n})^n = \Theta(\min(1, q))$, see, e.g., eq.~(1) in~\cite{Sudholt21}.